 Unforeseen Events During Transit

-Most travel insurance policies include coverage for unexpected events that can impact a policyholders travel schedule on their departure date.
+Most travel insurance policies, including annual plans, provide coverage for unexpected events that can impact a policyholders travel schedule on their departure date.
 This most commonly includes flight and baggage delays.

 Travel Delay is a travel insurance benefit that covers travelers when their flight schedule is unexpectedly pushed back.
 This is usually due to inclement weather impacting air travel, airline labor strikes, or mechanical breakdowns.
 Travel Delay insurance can reimburse travelers for expenses incurred for significant delays, including meals and overnight accommodations.